 The City Clerk's principal duty is to keep and maintain an index of the original ordinances and resolutions adopted by the Board of City Commissioners on file.
 The City Clerk attends all of the Board of City Commissioners' meetings to keep the minutes and records.
-The City Commission meets on the fourth Tuesday of the month at 8:00 p.m. in Room 100.
+The City Commission meets on the fourth Tuesday of the month in Room 100.
 All meetings are held in the Government Center at 222 Pine Avenue, Albany, Georgia.
+The official meeting times are posted on our website at www.albany.ga.us and in the Governmental Center on the first floor.
 This office also has custody and charge of all records, books, and papers belonging to the City.
 The Clerk attests to and affixes the City's Official Seal to all deeds, leases, and other instruments executed by the Board.
-The Commission has two work sessions on the 1st and 3rd Tuesday of each month in room 120.
-All agendas and minutes are located on our website at www.albany.ga.us.
-The Board of City Commissioners consists of seven elected members, a Mayor and six Commissioners.
-The Mayor is elected atlarge while the Commissioners are elected by wards.
-The City Commission makes policy decisions concerning